opnfv/sfc/docs/scenarios/os-odl_l2-sfc-ha/scenario.description.rst

 ..
 Explain scenario limitations here, this should be at a design level rather than discussing
 .. faults or bugs.
 If the system design only provide some expected functionality then provide
 .. some insight at this point.
+This scenario is not working in Colorado 1.0 since Tacker is not available in HA environments and calls to it fail.
+This will be fixed in Colorado 2.0.

 Specific version of OVS
 -----------------------